Ceiku/ceiku.github.io/_posts/2020-11-29-flurry_of_devices.md

 If we imagine the top of the line desktop would use 10h to compute one problem, then any other interaction in between would add to the total duration, in other words it is unavailable.
 Since these machines could easily use hundreds of hours to train deep neural networks, having the ability to inflate, to scale our work to another powerful node, or distribute it over many; if we lease cloud instances at 1m intervals, then hundreds of hours can be reduced to a single minute.
 This ability to produce results and test this quickly is can be essential, like sequencing a virus DNA and simulating vaccines to respond to a crisis.
 Just check our colab for how to use free GPU and TPU resources in the cloud.

-{% include figure image_path="/assets/images/vr_common.jpg" alt="a home-assistant dashboard" caption="I don't know  about you, but I have never been fond of all the cables, the noise from disks and fans of using stationary computers, (hearing a gaming rig under load is like experiencing a plane perpetually take off next to you)." %}
+{% include figure image_path="/assets/images/clustered.jpg" alt="a home-assistant dashboard" caption="These produce a lot of heat and noise, besides being a big investment, it also requires more maintenance." %}

 While the distinction IoT can be a bit blurry in terms of which devices, or 'things' are included, one distinction is to say it needs to be a network connected microcontroller.
 But this excludes small systems on a chip like rpi zero that has supports desktop OS like raspbian, and while both of these groups of devices has sensors, actuators and limited amounts of local computational resource, we usually need a server that can organize and execute heavier tasks.